Nillman2021/Pic_generation_code-DRLinFluids-/README.md

 # 1 Generation_cfd_episode_info_Package:
-was uesd to generate ond json file, in which the and total reward and No. of best episode till now was shown, this can let us konw
+was uesd to generate one json file, in which total reward and No. of best episode till now will be shown.

+# 2